-SEMESTE R HOURS
+1- SEMESTE R HOURS

-TIPE T YEAR 1 Sem.
+EIDC T YEAR 1 Sem.
 2 Sem.

-Technical Communications 3 3
+RT 100, 101 Technical Communications 3 3

-RT 100, 101 Industrial Relations

-RT 208
+RT 208 Industrial Pelations

-RT 110 Technical Mathematics
+77.77 110 Technical Mathematics 3

+RT American Covernment 3

-PSC 1113 Introduction to Industrial Safety & Fire Science 3
+PSC 1113 Introduction to Industrial Safety & Fire Science 2

-ISF 100 Introduction to industrial datety of the determinant

-ISF 101 Pederal, State and Local I he and Salesy seems 3
+ISF 100 Federal, State and Local Fire and Safety Laws 2

+ISF 101 3

-RT 107 Technical Drawing A
+RT 107 Technical Drawing

 ET 100 Basic Electricity 4 3

-ISF 110 Fire Fighting Tactics and Strategy I 3
+ISF 110 Fire Fighting Tactics and Strategy I

 ISF 111 Fire and Safety Protection Organization and 2

-Administration 2
+2000 202 Administration -

-ISF 112 Fire and Safety Hazard Prevention and 3
+ISF 112 3

-Investigation 3
+Investigation -

-ereci OND VEAD

-OND YEAR Technical Communications
+SECO OND YEAR

-RT 202 3
+RT 202 Technical Communications

-RT 115, 116 -
+RT 115, 116 Technical Physics 3

-DR 206 Basic Architectoral Districts 3

-ISF 202 Fire Fighting Tactics and Strategy II ,
+DR 206 Basic Architectural Drafting 5 Fire Fighting Tactics and Strategy II 3

+ISF 202

-ISF 203 General Insulance 2
+ISF 203 General Insurance 2

-IT 223 Hydraulics and Firesimines 3
+IT 223 Hydraulics and Pneumatics 3

 RT 130 Properties of Materials 4

 ISF 210 Industrial Safety and Fire Inspection

-- Principles and Practices 3
+131 210 Principles and Practices 3

 ISF 211 Water Distribution, Sprinkler and Standpipe

+191 211 2

-200 Systems 2
+Systems -

-The state of the s

-- ISF 106 Introduction to Industrial Safety and Fire Science.
+- ISF 100 Introduction to Industrial Safety and Fire Science.
 A survey of and introduction to incidents of fire; the principles of fire prevention, suppression and protection; a review of municipal and industrial fire and safety protection ratings, regulations and components; survey or professional fire and safety protection career opportunities.
-Three semester hours. - ISF 101 Federal, State and Local Fire and Safety Laws.
+Two semester hours. - ISF 101 Federal, State and Local Fire and Safety Laws.
 A study of the laws pertaining to the fireman and industrial safety representative, his duties, responsibilities and authority as governed by law.
 Two semester hours. - ISF 110 Fire Fighting Tactics and Strategy I. A study of the basic concepts involved in fire fighting, including fire behavior, fire fighting fundamentals, principles of extinguishment, the proper role for and utilization of various fire companies, preplanning fire tactics.
 Two lecture hours and two laboratory periods per week.
 Three semester hours. - ISF 111 Fire and Safety Protection Organization and Administration.
 Principles of organization and administration in fire and safety protection service; the structure and function of battalion and company as components of municipal organizations, duties and responsibilities of officers and supervisors, a study of personnel management and training, budgeting, records, reports and public relations.
-Prerequisite: ISF 100.
 Three semester hours. - ISF 112 Fire and Safety Hazards, Prevention and Investigation.
 Survey of the principles of fire and accident prevention and investigation; a study of fire and safety hazards in various occupations, a review of fire and safety prevention codes; a study of procedures and techniques of fire and safety inspection, to include surveying and mapping, recognition and elimination of fire and safety hazards, methods of determining the area of fire origin, fire cause, fire spread, location and preservation of evidence.
 Two lecture and two laboratory periods per week.
 Three semester hours. - ISF 202 Fire Fighting Tactics and Strategy II.
 A study of the principles for maximum manpower and equipment utilization; fire ground administration starting with a small fire on up through major conflagrations; emphasis will be on developing thinking skills in relation to crises.
 Two lecture and two laboratory periods per week.
-Prerequisite: ISF 110.
 Three semester hours.